One of our students was having trouble installing Joomla using cPanel, so we created this tutorial for them.

 - It's usually best to not install sample data.

 - If you're setting up a multi-lingual site, use the "Extra steps: install languages" feature.

-- Finally, use the "Remove installation folder" feature when done.
+- Finally, click the "Remove installation folder" button when done:

 That's all there is to it!